Harshit2012/Messa_World/README.md

 Real-Time Posting: Instantly send and receive posts with our efficient real-time communication system.
 Responsive Design: Enjoy a consistent experience across all devices, whether on desktop, tablet, or mobile.
 Room: Create and join room for collaborative discussions and community building.
-Privacy and Security: We prioritize your privacy with end-to-end encryption for all messages.

 ## Technologies Used:
 - HTML